 Dear Customer:

-That being said, our company does not warranty against cracks or spalling.
+That being said, our company does not offer a warranty against cracks or spalling.
 We don’t warranty against cracks or spalling because if they develop, it is because they are outside of our control.
 More specifically, we attempt to follow best practices to mitigate the risk of cracking, which includes the following:

 1. We order our concrete directly from a manufacturer like Martin Marietta rather than a 3rd party.
 This helps ensure that what we order is what we get.
 That being said, we don’t control the manufacturing of the concrete.
-It is simply delivered, poured, and finished.
+It is delivered, poured, and finished.

 2. We compact the area.
 We also ensure that the surface has the correct slope.